 Chinese communities from sea to sea were deeply harmed by this racist legislation that enforced a near-total ban of immigration by anyone of Chinese origin or descent to Canada.
 All Chinese people residing within the country or aiming to enter had to register with the Department of Immigration and Colonization and carry an identification certificate—part of the Chinese Immigration or C.I. system—that tracked and controlled individuals’ movements in and out of, and within, the nation state.

 This body of work explores the period leading up to, during, and beyond the Exclusion Era years (1923-1947) in Vancouver, British Columbia, and across the country.
-Through a deep exploration and creative research of multiple archives of historical materials, the cross-disciplinary artworks uncover what conditions were like for the Chinese diasporic community.
+Through a deep exploration and creative research of multiple archives of historical materials, the artworks uncover what conditions were like for the Chinese diasporic community while also tying it to present-day issues of settler-colonialism, white supremacy, and racial capitalism.
+Using archival materials in this work is meant to subvert the very colonial collections they are drawn from.

 With diminishment and without splendour